-(29) and (30) to be blocked.
-For example, in (29), the 'all'-sentence is predicted to be felicitous in the given context only if it is contextually possible that it is true while its 'both'-alternative is not; i.e., only if there is a world in the context in which Mary has more than two students and invited all of them.
-Since this possibility is ruled out in the context of (29), the sentence is predicted to be unacceptable (the exact same reasoning applies to the cases in (30)).
+The challenge raised by these examples is that in each case the presuppositionally weaker alternative (the 'all'-alternative in (31), the indefinite alternatives in (32)) is blocked even though the presupposition of the stronger alternative is in fact not satisfied.
+Since PI relies crucially on the presupposition of the stronger alternative being satisfied in the context, it does not predict any contrast to arise in (31) and (32), contrary to fact.
+16 LI, on the other hand, correctly predicts the weaker alternatives in (31) and (32) to be blocked.
+For example, in (31), the 'all'-sentence is predicted to be felicitous in the given context only if it is contextually possible that it is true while its 'both'-alternative is not; i.e., only if there is a world in the context in which Mary has more than two students and invited all of them.
+Since this possibility is ruled out in the context of (31), the sentence is predicted to be unacceptable (the exact same reasoning applies to the cases in (32)).

 Now it might be argued that PI can be reformulated to accommodate these facts quite easily.
 Note that in all three examples above the presuppositionally stronger alternative is felicitous.
 Since the relevant presuppositions are not satisfied in the given contexts, the felicity of these sentence would require some form of accommodation.
 But this may not be an obstacle for these items to block their presuppositionally weaker alternatives.
-In other words, perhaps all one needs to acknowledge is that when two alternatives compete the one with the weaker presupposition is blocked as soon as the one with the stronger presupposition can be felicitously uttered.19
+In other words, perhaps all one needs to acknowledge is that when two alternatives compete the one with the weaker presupposition is blocked as soon as the one with the stronger presupposition can be felicitously uttered.
+17

-(31) Let φ and ψ be two alternatives such that the presupposition of ψ is stronger than φ .
+(33) Let φ and ψ be two alternatives such that the presupposition of ψ is stronger than φ .
 For any context C, φ can be used in C only if ψ cannot be felicitously used in C.

-The point of (31), of course, is that the requirement of PI that the presupposition of the stronger alternative be satisfied is unnecessarily restrictive: the sheer fact that the stronger alternative can be felicitously used is enough to block the weaker alternative, even if a felicitous use of the stronger alternative would necessitate such a mechanism as presupposition accommodation.
+The point of (33), of course, is that the requirement of PI that the presupposition of the stronger alternative be satisfied is unnecessarily restrictive: the sheer fact that the stronger alternative can be felicitously used is enough to block the weaker alternative, even if a felicitous use of the stronger alternative would necessitate such a mechanism as presupposition accommodation.

-It is not difficult to argue against the counter-proposal in (31).
-In particular, since according to (31) the felicity of the stronger alternative entails the infelicity of the weaker alternative it predicts that,
+It is not difficult to argue against the counter-proposal in (33).
+In particular, since according to (33) the felicity of the stronger alternative entails the infelicity of the weaker alternative it predicts that,

-(32) There is no context in which both elements of a pair of competing forms, with one presuppositionally stronger than the other, can be used felicitously.
+(34) There is no context in which both elements of a pair of competing forms, with one presuppositionally stronger than the other, can be used felicitously.

 This prediction, however, cannot be true.
-Consider the example (33) from Heim (1991).
+Consider the example (35) from Heim (1991).

-- (33) a.
-A pathologically noisy neighbor of mine broke into the attic. - b. {The pathologically noisy neighbor of mine, my pathologically noisy neighbor} broke into the attic.
+- (35) a.
+A pathologically nosy neighbor of mine broke into the attic. - b. {The pathologically nosy neighbor of mine, my pathologically noisy neighbor} broke into the attic.

-If no information is taken for granted regarding the sanity of the speaker's neighbors, both sentences in (33) can be uttered felicitously.
-If (31) was on the right track, however, the felicity of (33b) would have bocked (33a).20 According to LI, (33a) is predicted to be felicitous as long as the possibility is allowed that the speaker has more than one pathologically noisy neighbors one of which broke into the attic.
-Since this possibility is not ruled out, the sentence is correctly predicted to be felicitous.
+If no information is taken for granted regarding the sanity of the speaker's neighbors, both sentences in (35) can be uttered felicitously.
+If (33) was on the right track, however, the felicity of (35b)